A Remarkable Enigma That Will Get You Thinking

 We must remember that a brand is a promise with a customer.
 Though intangible, it's what remains from past behavior that helps predict future behavior.
 Its comprised of the expectations people have about the benefits they will receive.
 Functionally, Facebook gives people the power to share and make the world more open and connected.
 The emotional benefit associated with the brand is staying in touch with family, friends and brands people care about, including sharing and hosting an unlimited number of photos, links and videos.
 The self-expressive benefit of Facebook is an ego play; showing that you're well-connected, interesting and with the times technologically.
 All of these benefits, I believe, come with the promise, or expectation, that when customers use Facebook, the company will make sound, ethical decisions on their behalf to protect their information and their user experience.

 Sidetrack!
 Needing to help enhance the general feel of my own business.
-Views on the modern design of http://westerngranite.ca?
-Undoubtedly a delightful marble countertop supplier in Calgary whenever desired in the general Alberta location.
+Views on the modern design of https://www.greatario.com?
+Undoubtedly an incredible industrial wastewater solutions service in Ontario with heart whenever desired in the general Ontario location.
 Write a remark.
 Thanks!

 In order to clean up their brand image, Facebook should consider building back trust with their customers and stakeholders, and make sure Facebook is still a place customers want to go, and not a place they feel like they have to.
 Transparency is the first thing that comes to mind.
 With the amount and specificity of data that Facebook collects about us, don't we have a right to know how that data is being used in a clear and open way?
 Customers have the right to know how their privacy is protected, and how it isnt.
 Access to that information should be easy to find and understandable to read.
 Second, Mark Zuckerbergs aptitude to run a company like Facebook has been scrutinized, especially in light of the selective disclosure scandal.
 In order to trust a company, customers need to trust the CEO.
 It wouldn't hurt Zuckerberg to be an honest, open and reliable leader, which can be done without sacrificing his laid back image.
 Third, lately, it feels like Facebook could turn into MySpace, with all of the third party applications allowed on the site.
 One of the things people appreciated about Facebook was it's simplicity and design.
 With an overabundance of Mafia Wars invitations, it can make the platform a less desirable place to visit.